This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 Surf Club Cantina

 This is a newer restaurant to the Coral Bay scene that replaced Wok on the Beach a couple years back.
-The menu is a beachy Mexican food vibe with fish tacos and housemade chips and guac.
-However, my favorite part about this bar are the awesome drinks made by Tyler, who used to work over at Rhumb Lines.
-He knows his way around a margarita and makes excellent painkillers as well.
+The menu is a beachy Mexican food vibe with fish tacos and house-made chips and guac.
+The view of Coral Bay alone makes a lunch stop here well worth it.

 Pizzabar in Paradise